Version 8 of the Handbook was published on 1 October 2013. For more information, please click "History" above.

 This rule deals with matters which specifically affect legal aid practitioners.
 It should not be read in isolation from the remainder of the rules which apply to everyone, including legal aid practitioners.

 In cases carried out under public funding certificates, firms can apply for advance payments ("Payments on Account" under the Standard Civil Contract).
-The Legal Services Commission has agreed that these payments may be placed in office account.
+The Legal Aid Agency has agreed that these payments may be placed in office account.

 Rule 19.1(b) deals with the specific problems of legal aid practitioners by allowing a mixed or indeterminate payment of costs (or even a payment consisting entirely of unpaid professional disbursements) to be paid into an office account, which for the purpose of rule 19.1(b) must be an account at a bank or building society.
 However, it is always open to you to comply with rule 17.1(a) to (c), which are the options for everyone for the receipt of costs.
 For regular payments, see guidance notes (v)-(vii) below.

-Firms are required by the Legal Services Commission to report promptly to the Commission on receipt of costs from a third party.
-It is advisable to keep a copy of the report on the file as proof of compliance with the Commission's requirements, as well as to demonstrate compliance with the rule.
+Firms are required by the Legal Aid Agency to report promptly to the Legal Aid Agency on receipt of costs from a third party.
+It is advisable to keep a copy of the report on the file as proof of compliance with the Legal Aid Agency's requirements, as well as to demonstrate compliance with the rule.

 Rule 19.2(c) permits a firm, which is required to transfer an amount to cover unpaid professional disbursements into a client account, to make the transfer from its own resources if the regular payments are insufficient.